Iterate through records

 A fairly advanced feature

-We want to provide you with a really far-reaching tool.
-That is the purpose of the many possible SQL statements that you can create on the “SQL statements” tab and reference in the PDF template by name.
+We want to provide you with a truly comprehensive tool.
+This is the purpose of the many possible SQL statements that you create on the “SQL Statements” tab and can reference in the PDF template by name.

 Integrate any additional data into the PDF document

-In addition to the primary data selection, you can use it to integrate any additional data into the PDF document.
+In addition to the primary data record selection of the form, you can integrate any other data from other tables in the database into the PDF document.

 This secondary data can come from: